bazelbuild/bazel/site/docs/skylark/testing.md

 )
 ```

-Secondly, the test rule implementation should make assertions on the nature
+The test rule implementation should make assertions on the nature
 of the failure that took place (specifically, the failure message):

 ```python